Sunday, January 18, 2026

 But the threats to blue carbon are bigger than just one industry.
 Whales are also victims of the fishing industry, as they often get accidentally caught in nets as bycatch.
 And bottom trawling, which refers to fishing gear that aims to catch fish near the sea floor, also destroys beds of seagrass.

 Mangroves are also cut down for timber and charcoal, as well as shrimp aquaculture.
-In fact, some research notes that in the last two decades, more than 238,000 hectares of mangroves have been cleared for shrimp farming.
+Some research notes that in the last two decades, more than 238,000 hectares of mangroves have been cleared for shrimp farming.

 Protecting blue carbon